smithy-lang/smithy/docs/source/spec/mqtt.rst

 An *MQTT topic template* declares an MQTT topic to be used for a given operation and to bind components of the topic to fields in the operations's input structure.
-The :ref:`mqttPublish-trait` and :ref:`mqttSubscribe-trait` are defined using MQTT topic templates.
+The :ref:`smithy.mqtt#publish-trait` and :ref:`smithy.mqtt#subscribe-trait` are defined using MQTT topic templates.

 .. _mqtt-topic-label: